k-thang/SQL-Project/starting_with_data.md

 ORDER BY SUM(product_quantity*product_price) DESC;
 ```
 Answer:
-Referrals generate the most amount of revenue, followed by the organic search and direct channels.
-Considering word of mouth is a revenue generator then the site should start requesting customer testimonies and offering referral bonuses to boost referral sales.
+Referrals generate the most amount of revenue followed by the organic search and direct channels.
+Since word of mouth proves to be a revenue generator then the site should start requesting customer testimonies and offering referral bonuses to boost referral sales.
 ## Question 3: How is the revenue distributed by month?
 Are there any patterns?
 SQL Queries:
 ```SQL